 2. Authenticate Your Email

-- Domain-Based Message Authentication Reporting and Conformance (DMARC) – This email authentication requires both DKIM and SPF to deliver emails.
-It makes it easier for ISPs to block malicious email practices, like email spoofing.
+• Domain-Based Message Authentication Reporting and Conformance (DMARC) – This email authentication requires both DKIM and SPF to deliver emails.
+It also makes it easier for ISPs to block malicious email practices, like email spoofing.

-- Brand Indicator for Message Identification (BIMI) – It enables the use of business logos in emails so that they will be more recognizable to receivers.
+• Brand Indicator for Message Identification (BIMI) – This enables the use of business logos in emails so that they will be more recognizable to receivers.

-- Sender Policy Framework (SPF) – This email authentication technique confirms your identity as the sender by comparing your IP (found in DNS record) with a list of Internet Protocol addresses that are authorized to send from that domain.
+• Sender Policy Framework (SPF) – This email authentication technique confirms your identity as the sender.
+It does so by comparing your IP (found in the DNS record) with a list of authorized Internet Protocol addresses to send from that domain.

 Note: You may experience a temporary drop in your open rate after setting up authentication records.

 Don’t worry.
-Mailbox providers are just reevaluating your sender reputation, just like what happens every time there are major changes in the way you send your mails.
+Mailbox providers are just reevaluating your sender’s reputation.
+This is similar to what happens every time there are major changes in how you send your mail.

-Open rates will return to normal after sending through the verified sending domain consistently after 2 to 3 weeks.
+Eventually, open rates will return to normal after sending through the verified sending domain consistently after two to three weeks.

 3. Build and Regularly Clean Your Email List

 Having people mark your email as spam will be detrimental to your sending reputation.
-So, it is best to regularly clean up your email list.
+So, it is best to clean up your email list regularly.
 Remove or segment the unengaged users.
-Prune your cold subscribers (those who have not clicked your email for the last 90 days) if necessary too.
+Prune your cold subscribers (those who have not clicked your email for the last 90 days) if necessary, too.

 4. Use Spam Checkers

-These tools will protect your sender’s reputation and enhance the overall quality of your email because they will help you avoid spam trigger words.
+These tools will protect your sender’s reputation.
+It will also enhance the overall quality of your email because it will help you avoid spam trigger words.

-There are also some spam checkers that test the authentication of your email, whether SPF and DKIM are adequately set up.
+In addition, some spam checkers test the authentication of your email and whether SPF and DKIM are adequately set up.
 These tools likewise review your email content, making sure that there are no elements that would trigger the spam filter.

 Usually, spam checkers flag email content with tons of exclamation marks, capital letter sentences, and spammy words both in the email body and the subject line.